With Darcy Allen. Published in The Journal of the British Blockchain Association, 31 March 2020

-Abstract: Understanding the considerations and complexities of blockchain governance is urgent.
-The aim of this paper is to draw on institutional governance theory—including corporate governance—to provide insights into the core considerations in designing blockchain governance mechanisms.
-We define blockchain governance are the processes by which stakeholders (those who are affected by and can affect the network) exercise bargaining power over the network.
-The main considerations include how we define stakeholders in blockchain governance, how the consensus mechanism itself distributes endogenous bargaining power between those stakeholders, the role of exogenous governance mechanisms and institutional frameworks, and the needs for bootstrapping.
-While we can learn from corporate and internet governance, blockchain governance should be understood as being an institutionally distinct organisational form with distinct governance systems.
+Abstract: Understanding the complexities of blockchain governance is urgent.
+The aim of this paper is to draw on other theories of governance to provide insight into the design of blockchain governance mechanisms.
+We define blockchain governance as the process by which stakeholders (those who are affected by and can affect the network) exercise bargaining powers over the network.
+Major considerations include the definition of stakeholders, how the consensus mechanism distributes endogenous bargaining power between those stakeholders, the interaction of exogenous governance mechanisms and institutional frameworks, and the needs for bootstrapping networks.
+We propose that on-chain governance models can only be partially utilised because of the existence of implicit contracts that embed expectations of return among diverse stakeholders.

 Available at The Journal of the British Blockchain Association.